Sam becomes first openly gay player to be drafted

 Sam would become the second openly gay player in one of North America’s four major professional team sports following basketball’s Jason Collins, who joined the NBA’s Brooklyn Nets this season.

-Major League Baseball and the National Hockey League also have not yet had an openly gay player on the field.
+“In a world of diversity we live in now, I‘m honored to be a part of this and excited about his opportunity to help this football team win.”

+Sam might benefit from a comfort level with his NFL team only a two-hour drive from the Missouri campus in Columbia.

-Rams coach Fisher said he was unconcerned about an anticipated media crush to cover Sam at training camp or about any problems within the clubhouse over welcoming in the gay player.
+Fisher said he was unconcerned about an anticipated media crush to cover Sam at training camp or about any problems within the clubhouse over welcoming a gay player.

 ”I don’t have any concern whatsoever,“ said Fisher. ”We drafted a good football player.
 I‘m excited to get him on the practice field and get him going.

-”There’s going to be a little extra attention for a couple of days but Michael was the co-SEC defensive player of the year.
-We’re looking forward to this opportunity.
+”There’s going to be a little extra attention for a couple of days but...we’re looking forward to this opportunity.

 “We have a young team, (but) a very mature team.
 We’re not going to let any kind of distractions affect this football team.”